geekusa/SA-matched/README.md

 The `matched` command finds which terms exist in a field of text from a field or csv list of terms.
 Unless you specify a different field, `matched` results are based on the contents of the `_raw` field.

 The result of the matched command appends a new field to each event.
-You can specify what to name the field with the `lablefield` parameter, which defaults to `searchTermsMatch`.
+You can specify what to name the field with the `lablefield` parameter, which defaults to `searchTermsMatched`.
 Either `csv` or `search_terms_field` parameter is required. `search_terms_field` must be a comma separated list of terms.

 Command was created because of need identified in  [Splunk Answers 33662 - Identfying the Search Terms Matched](https://answers.splunk.com/answers/33662/identfying-the-search-terms-matched.html).